Anahita Ratebzad: Early life and education

 Ratebzad was born in Guldara in Kabul Province.
-Her father was an advocate of Amanullah Khan's reforms.
+Her father was a journalist and an advocate of Amanullah Khan's reforms.
 This led to his forced exile following the events of 1929 to Iran under the ruling period of Nader Khan.
-Ratezbad and her brother grew up without their father under poor conditions.
-She was married off at the age of 15 to Dr. Keramuddin Kakar, one of the very few foreign-educated Afghan surgeons of the time.
-Ratebzad had attended the francophone Malalaï Lycée in Kabul.
-She received a degree in nursing from the State University of Michigan, School of Nursing from 1950 to 1954.
-As Kabul University's Medical School allowed women to enroll for Medicine, she belonged to the first batch and graduated in 1962.
+Ratebzad's father died during his exile in Iran, so she and her brother grew up without their father under poor conditions.

+Ratebzad attended the francophone Malalaï Lycée school in Kabul.
+She received a degree in nursing from the Michigan State University's School of Nursing, studying from 1950 to 1954.
+As Kabul University's Medical School allowed women to study medicine, Ratebzad enrolled in 1957 and graduated in 1963.

-Her political involvement led to an estrangement between her and her husband, Dr. Keramuddin Kakar, who did not approve of her political views and activities as he was considered loyal to Zahir Shah.
-Ratebzad moved out of their marital house in 1973.
+Ratezbad was married at the age of 15 to Dr. Keramuddin Kakar, allegedly in compensation for medical bills.
+He was one of the few foreign-educated Afghan surgeons of the time.
+Her political involvement led to an estrangement between her and her husband, who did not approve of her political views and activities.
+He was considered loyal to Zahir Shah.

+Ratebzad moved out of their marital home in 1973.
 Though they never divorced officially, they lived separately and avoided contact.
 They had three children, two sons and one daughter.
-The daughter followed her political path and became members of the People's Democratic Party of Afghanistan (PDPA); her sons remained critical of her political activities and decisions.
+Their daughter followed her political path and became a member of the People's Democratic Party of Afghanistan (PDPA).